Beardlow/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-One challenge I had was with the CountIFS function in Excel.
+One challenge I had was with the COUNTIFS function in Excel.
 I had used the COUNTIF function before and was unaware of the COUNTIFS function.
 Due to this I misread the COUNTIFS function provided in the module and was attempting to make a COUNTIF function work correctly.
 It did not.
 Re-reading the module section, after becoming mildly frustrated allowed me to quickly realize my mistake and perform the correct analysis.